 IWOSC members attend for free!

 Non-members pay $35

 IWOSC Satellites meet in restaurants, bookstores, and other venues.
 You don’t have to be a member to drop by and mix with other writers in your area!

 Satellite meetings bring writers together to ask questions, share work, and vent.
 Some groups invite guest speakers.
 Our Satellites are informal and social.
 They give writers the chance to network and find support.
 Ideas can be sparked and partnerships formed.
 Writing can be a lonely art, so meeting others in the field is invaluable.

 Twice a year — in August and in December— we have a party open to members and guests.
-Members enjoy substantial discounts for the parties.
+We often hold the parties at unusual or historic venues.